eosnetworkfoundation/grant-framework/applications/EO2_boilerplate.md

 ## Additional Information

-**How did you hear about the Grants Program?** Yves la Rose recommended us the program to help develop our platform.
+**How did you hear about the Grants Program?** Yves la Rose recommended us the grants program to help develop our platform.

-The project it's being financed by its 2 Co-founders from the research phase in early 2021 until the completed MVP.
+The project has being financed by its 2 Co-founders from the research phase in early 2021 until the completed MVP.

 No other grants have been received nor external financing.
 Nevertheless, we plan to raise funds in the seed phase to scale our venture.